Go to Login or Register to make a submission.

 Audio/video files

-It is possible to publish audio and/or video files embedded in the manuscript.
-Audio/video files can be directly uploaded during the submission procedure (if the file exceeds 100 Mb, please, contact gruppofrattura@gmail.com in advance).
+It is possible to publish audio and/or video files embedded in the manuscript (Tutorial).
+It is possible to upload the video files during the manuscript uploading procedure.
+If a video file exceeds 100 Mb, please contact gruppofrattura@gmail.com in advance.

 Audioslides